dbos-inc/dbos-docs/docs/api-reference/cli.md

 This command initializes a new DBOS application from a template into a target directory.
 By default, it instantiates the "Hello, Database!" application used in the [quickstart](../getting-started/quickstart).

 **Parameters:**
-- `-n, --appName <application-name>`: The name and directory to which to instantiate the application.
-Must not contain spaces or special characters.
+- `-n, --appName <app-name>`: The name and directory to which to instantiate the application.
+Application names should be between 3 and 30 characters and must contain only lowercase letters and numbers, dashes (`-`), and underscores (`_`).

 ---